Architecture Overview

 API Connectivity Manager uses NATS to communicate with the NGINX Management Suite platform services.

-Data Plane Manager The data plane manager (DPM) service deploys configurations to NGINX Plus instances on the data plane, manages the data plane NGINX Agents that connect back to the management plane, monitors the state of data plane resources, and generates reports and event messages.
+Data Plane Manager (DPM) | The data plane manager (DPM) service is responsible for configuring NGINX instances on the data plane, monitoring the state of data plane resources, and generating reports and event messages. |

-Ingestion The ingestion service collects and stores metrics, security violations, and events from the data plane.
-This information can be forwarded to external data stores.
+Ingestion | The ingestion service collects metrics, security violations, and events that are not sent to the data plane manager service by the NGINX Agent.
+This information can be forwarded to external data stores. |

 Architecture